-Please complete the 'REQUEST ENTERPRISE PARTNER REGISTRATION" to add an organisation' form which will be sent to your Employment Mentor, along with a link for them to send on to the Primary Contact of their organisation so that the Primary Contact can complete the registration form for their organisation.
-Employment Partners only need to register once, even if they participate in multiple schemes.
-Once registered, the organisation will then be viewable as an Employment Partner in the OLS.
+- The link in the email needs to be sent to the relevant primary contact in the organisation so they can register the organisation. - Enterprise/Employment Partners only need to register once, even if they participate in multiple schemes. - Once registered, the organisation will then be viewable as an Enterprise/Employment Partner in the online system.
+Please note that organisations listed here may not all be eligible partners.